 Please note - In no way is this information designed to take the place of professional medical advice.
 If you're continually struggling to sleep please seek advice from your GP.

-I am the founder and owner of Calme Therapies, based in High Wycombe, Bucks.
+I am the founder and owner of Calme Therapies, based in Colchester, Essex.
 I am a qualified aromatherapist, massage therapist and relaxation therapist and I specialise in working with clients suffering from stress and tension.

 If you would like to find out more, make an enquiry or book a treatment please contact me.